Speer Goes to Hollywood: Reception

-Elad Shalev, the editor of the Israeli film portal "Seret.co.il" reports from Berlin, that Vanessa Lapa has created an excellent film in which she follows the story that the former Nazi official tries to dictate to a young screenwriter, but in a wise move she combines several timelines, including videos from the Nuremberg trials, showing the contradictions and manipulations he tries to perform, in order to rewrite history.
-He adds that in the film there is no explanatory narration unlike in many documentaries, but rather allowing the viewer to build the narrative by himself, and to understand who really Speer was through connecting the various parts.
-He concluded that it is an important and well-made documentary, particularly relevant today in which rising populist leaders, old-fashioned fanaticism and racism, and an attempt was made to rewrite history.
-Avner Shavit wrote in "Walla News/Calture" that this is a "crazy story", unbelievable even by the high standards to which the audience is accustomed from stories about the Holocaust, which again illustrates the composure with which the Nazis carried out their atrocities, and no less - the nonchalant innocence they tried to shake off and continue.
-After the screening at the Jerusalem Film Festival, Sarah Peled wrote on the independent news site "Megafon" that the film is chilling, revealing the rendering mechanism of a cold-blooded man, whose the value of human life was absent from his personality.
-Marlin Venig wrote in "Portfolio magazine" that she found the film unique in the way it reflects the gap between Berlin's modern showcase, and the past hidden between its bricks and pasting its pattern.
+Elad Shalev, the editor of the Israeli film portal Seret.co.il reports from Berlin, enjoyed the combination of several timelines, including videos from the Nuremberg trials, to show the contradictions and manipulations Speer tries to perform, in order to rewrite history.
+He also noted that the lack of explanatory narration allows the viewer to build the narrative by himself, and to try and understand who Speer was really.
+He said it was particularly relevant today in which rising populist leaders, old-fashioned fanaticism and racism, attempt to rewrite history.

+Avner Shavit wrote in Walla News-Calture that this is a "crazy story", unbelievable even by the high standards to which the audience is accustomed from stories about the Holocaust, which again illustrates the composure with which the Nazis carried out their atrocities, and no less - the nonchalant innocence they tried to shake off and continue.

+After the screening at the Jerusalem Film Festival, Sarah Peled wrote on the independent news site Megafon that the film is chilling, revealing the rendering mechanism of a cold-blooded man, for whom the value of human life was absent from his personality.

+Marlin Venig wrote in Portfolio magazine that she found the film unique in the way it reflects the gap between Berlin's modern showcase, and the past hidden between its bricks and pasting its pattern.
 She points out that unlike other Holocaust films of all kinds, Vanessa Lapa, the film's director, in precise cinematic and archival work, and one of the most beautiful made here, weaves a story from an unexpected vantage point, drawing the viewers' attention precisely to oblivion - the oblivion of the masses that can give glory to the murderers as well.

-Ofer Liebergel from the Israeli film blog "Srita" points out that Lapa's film is not just a film about a Nazi who tried and largely succeeded in clearing his name.
+Ofer Liebergel from the Israeli film blog Srita points out that Lapa's film is not just a film about a Nazi who tried and largely succeeded in clearing his name.
 It is also a film about the manipulative craft of storytelling.
 Precisely through a film that was not made and images that were not taken (against the background of archival material), the mechanism by which cinema can reshape consciousness was revealed.
 This is also reflected in the way in which Lapa, ostensibly without doing much, questions all of Speer's claims.

-The blog "HotJerusalem", which published an article about the recommended films for viewing at the Jerusalem Film Festival, wrote that Vanessa Lapa's new film, which follows the enigmatic character of Albert Speer, Hitler's secret man, is a fascinating and mesmerizing audio-visual document, created by an artist and archival material like recording conversations that was not intended for publication.
+The blog HotJerusalem, which published an article about the recommended films for viewing at the Jerusalem Film Festival, wrote that Vanessa Lapa's new film, which follows the enigmatic character of Albert Speer, Hitler's secret man, is a fascinating and mesmerizing audio-visual document, created by an artist and archival material like recording conversations that was not intended for publication.